paulprogrammer/hcphl.us/index.md

     the biotechnology sector.
   heading: BioTech
   icon: "/uploads/2017/11/13/biotech.png"
-sub_heading: Engineering and Health Sciences
+sub_heading: Advocacy and support for those living with hydrocephalus
 textline: Advocating for Hydrocephalus research and cures
 hero_button:
   text: Learn more